vincentjzy/OpenCorr/README.md

 # OpenCorr
 OpenCorr is an open source C++ library for development of 2D, 3D/stereo, and volumetric digital image correlation.
 It aims to provide a developer-friendly, lightweight, and efficient kit to the users who are willing to study the state-of-the-art DIC/DVC algorithms or to create DIC/DVC programs for their specific applications.

+Both the library and the webpage are under construction.
+Update will be frequent in the following months until we reach a stable version with relatively complete documentation.
+Comments and sugestions are welcome.

 ## Get started

 OpenCorr is developed and tested in Microsoft Visual Studio on Windows 10.
 The codes follow the standard of ISO C++ 14, theoretically it can be compiled on other OS like Linux.
 The building environment requires the following libraries correctly configured: